Programs > Brochure

 Programs : Brochure

-Bad Bevensen, Germany;
+• Locations: Bad Bevensen, Germany; Berlin, Germany

-Program Terms: |
+• Program Terms: Summer

-Dates / Deadlines: |
+Dates / Deadlines:

-Fact Sheet: |
+Fact Sheet:

-Area of Study: | Comparative Politics, International Relations, Politcal Science, Religion and Contemporary Society | Program Type: | WCU Faculty/Staff-Led Program Abroad |
+Max Credits Offered: 3 Area of Study: Comparative Politics, International Relations, Politcal Science, Religion and Contemporary Society

-Program Description: |
+Program Description:

 PROGRAM DESCRIPTION

-This program is held at the Gustav Stresemann Institute in Bad Bevensen, Germany.
-The purpose of the program is for German and American students to jointly analyze the issues facing democracies in terms of right-wing populism, identity politics, and the challenges of immigration.
-Specifically, the program will focus on (a) the rise and fall of populist politics, (b) the history of the immigration and emigration experiences in Germany, Europe and the U.S., (c) how immigrants are perceived in these countries, (d) theoretical approaches to immigration and an analysis of best integration practices.
-The program includes a one-day field trip to Hamburg to meet with NGOs, representatives of refuges councils, politicians, and leaders of Mosques, Synagogues, and Churches.
+(e) how to apply these theories and best practices in our home contexts.
+The program includes a one-day field trip to Hamburg to meet with NGOs, representatives of refugees councils, politicians, and leaders of Mosques, Synagogues, and Churches.
 A three-day, guided field trip to Berlin rounds up the learning experiences and will aid students to critically examine historical, cultural, and political contexts of German politics.

 Please note that this trip starts in Bad Bevensen, a small and idyllic spa town in the North of Germany (about one hour southeast of Hamburg).
 The trip ends in Germany’s capitol, Berlin.